Unmixing the Wilson line defect CFT. Part II: analytic bootstrap: Bootstrapping at three loops

 From these results one can already see that, as opposed to the one-loop result where the coefficient of $\Li_2(\chi)$ is set to zero by crossing and braiding, here ordinary logarithms are not enough and one needs the functions $\Li_2(\chi)$, $\Li_3(\chi)$ and $S_{1,2}(\chi)$ for crossing and braiding to be symmetries of $f^{(3)}(\chi)$, given the results \eqref{f3_log3} and \eqref{f3_log2}.

-Let us be more explicit and consider the functional constraints that arise when one consider separately the coefficient of each HPL in the basis, as well as the coefficients of the MZVs $\zeta(2)$ and $\zeta(3)$, in the crossing and braiding relations.
-As for one loop, we can see that the rational functions multiplying HPLs of $\mathtt{t}\ge 2$ are completely fixed in terms of the highest logarithmic singularities, in this case \eqref{f3_log3} and \eqref{f3_log2}.
+Let us be more explicit and consider the functional constraints that arise when one separately considers the coefficient of each HPL in the basis, as well as the coefficients of the MZVs $\zeta(2)$ and $\zeta(3)$, in the crossing and braiding relations.
+As for the one-loop case, we can see that the rational functions multiplying HPLs of $\mathtt{t}\ge 2$ are completely fixed in terms of the highest logarithmic singularities, in this case \eqref{f3_log3} and \eqref{f3_log2}.
 In particular, we find

 Next, we turn to the rational functions multiplying MZVs and here we notice a new phenomenon: the presence of $\Li_3(\chi)$ and $S_{1,2}(\chi)$ generates terms proportional to $\zeta(3)$ in the crossing relations, which source the functional equation for $r_{1,3}(\chi)$.
 For this function, we can write